 Scott J. Reger

-Estimates of production and related parameters (growth rate, density, standing crop) were made for populations of mountain whitefish in altered and "unaltered" areas of the Glacksmith Fork and Logan River, UtJh from spring 1975 through summer 1976.
+Estimates of production and related parameters (growth rate, density, standing crop) were made for populations of mountain whitefish in altered and "unaltered" areas of the Blacksmith Fork and Logan River, Utah from spring 1975 through summer 1976.
 Capture records of marked whitefish were also analyzed to describe fish movement and check on assumptions implicit in the population estimator.

 Mean weights and instantaneous growth rates of whitefish were similar at all sites for comparable size/age groups.
 Among sites, differences in production per sampling interval and annual production were due mainly to differences in standing crop and/or age structure.

 Estimates of mountain whitefish density varied by site and season and ranged from 0 to 3,467 fish/ha, with the highest densities occurring during the fall and winter (spawning season) and the lowest during the summer when streamflows were low.
 Estimates of standing crops of whitefish followed a pattern similar to density.
 In the sites where fish remained during the summer most production occurred during the spring and summer.